-For any ticket-related issues, please visit support.frontgatetickets.com.
-From there, you can call, email or chat with our ticketing customer service team for help.
+For any pass-related issues, please visit support.frontgatetickets.com.
+From there, you can call, email or chat with our customer service team for help.

-No. We do not offer refunds or exchanges on ticket sales.
+No. We do not offer refunds or exchanges.
 All artists and scheduled performance times are subject to change.
-Festival is outdoors and is rain or shine.
+The festival is outdoors and is rain or shine.

 Box Office hours and location will be posted closer to the event dates.

-You can purchase tickets online via Front Gate Tickets.
-Please see our TICKETS page for full info.
-There are no physical outlets for cash ticket sales.
+You can purchase passes online via Front Gate Tickets.
+Please see our PASSES page for full info.
+There are no physical outlets for cash sales.

-Yes, as long as VIP tickets are still available, you can upgrade to a VIP pass with Front Gate by visiting support.frontgatetickets.com.
+Yes, as long as VIP passes are available, you can upgrade to a VIP pass with Front Gate by visiting support.frontgatetickets.com.

 No, we do not offer any sort of official meet and greet packages for our events.

-Tickets usually ship about 4 weeks out from the event.
-To check on the status of your mailed tickets, please contact Front Gate customer support to assist: support.frontgatetickets.com.
+Passes usually ship about 4 weeks out from the event.
+To check on the status of your mailed passes or if you have not received your digital passes, please contact Front Gate customer support to assist: support.frontgatetickets.com.

 RFID registration link: TBD

-Yes, children under the age of five (who have a General Admission ticket) are allowed into the VIP area with an adult who has paid for VIP.
+Yes, children under the age of five (who have a General Admission pass) are allowed into the VIP area with an adult who has paid for VIP.